Spectra correction utilities

 Sub (Recursive subtraction of correction traces)

-, users should place the line-cursor at one of the spectra of the series (not necessarily the first one) and select the "Sub..." option in the "Spectra Correction" section of the Main Menu.
+This is a macro-command for recursive subtraction of a spectrum from a series of spectra starting at location one of the SpectraLab spreadsheet.
+To do so, users should place the line-cursor at one of the spectra of the series (not necessarily the first one) and select the "Sub..." option in the "Spectra Correction" section of the Main Menu.
 They will be now asked for the number of spectra to correct and the location of the correction trace.

 Optionally, the correction trace may be accompanied by a set of multiplier coefficients to scale it for each spectrum in the series.
 This scaling option is designed for correcting spectral series on background fluctuations based on the results of PCA procedure.
 To use it, users should place line-cursor on one of the "Principal vector.." traces in SpectraLab spreadsheet and fit it with a combination of spectral standards and a polynomial using SURFIT module.
 Now, the polynomial part may be scaled proportionally to the respective eigenvalues and subtracted from both the spectral series and the focused Principal vector by clicking on the "Sub.." option in the "Spectra Correction" section of the Main Menu.
 The users will be now asked for the number of spectra to correct (default value is determined automatically), the address of the location with the vector of eigenvalues (default value is determined automatically), and the location of the correction trace.